isomerpages/moe-sst/pages/SST Careers.md

 For **Education Officer (Sports & Wellness)**, candidates may be required to teach Innovation and Entrepreneurship if needed and will be guided to deliver the curriculum.
 Innovation and Entrepreneurship is a module in the ChangeMakers Programme where students learn problem solving skills, understand key concepts of entrepreneurship like marketing and work on real world problems.

-If you enjoy working with youth and are passionate about sharing your expertise with them, come join us in transforming learning to groom future-ready students!

 The role includes but is not limited to the following:

 *   Participate and contribute to the planning, development, and teaching of an integrated curriculum/assigned subject, this includes creating and developing units of study, lesson plans, assessments and appropriate rubics